 Applying the concept to antisemitism and other forms of prejudice, Bettelheim and Janowitz noted that “in certain critical phases of the inner life of the individual, projection (or simple discharge of tension through ethnic hostility) is such regression in the service of the ego, granting a re-establishment of the threatened ego control over the rest of the instinctual forces.”
 As befitted the more optimistic language of ego psychology, Bettelheim and Janowitz did not mention “crippled” selves or the “disintegration” of characters.
 They preferred to speak of the need to strengthen weak egos.
 Although widespread, such egos were much less prevalent than Bernstein’s naturally impulsive subjects.
 Even so, the fairly commonplace compulsion to retain or restore one’s sense of identity meant that the authors were loath to discuss the matter in pathological terms.
 Bettelheim and Janowitz contended that “the search for identity, and with it the search for ego strength and personal control, might well involve as a detour the desire to find one’s identity, or to strengthen it, through prejudice.”
 Of all psychoanalytic interpretations of prejudice, theirs was the furthest removed from classifying antisemitism as medically or psychologically abnormal, regardless of whether the Jew-baiting happened in groups or not.
 Even if they spoke the language of disturbance and disorder, Bettelheim and Janowitz did not claim that prejudice involved deep character flaws.
 Such a judgment was reserved for the most influential Freud-inspired interpretation of antisemitism in the twentieth century, Critical Theory.

 “Frankfurt School” analyses of Judeophobia differed from other psychoanalytic interpretations in two crucial respects: in contrast to Bernstein and Simmel, they moved beyond simple convergence models (individual bigots constituting collective bigotry) by adding a sociology of prejudice (capitalist modernity generating bigots and bigotry).
 Where earlier convergence models had alleged that individuals attached themselves to groups in order to rid their systems of excess energy or in order to avert the danger of losing touch with reality, critical theorists sought to comprehend why the bigotry took the form it did.
-Antisemites were antisemites, Adorno and Horkheimer believed, because they were impelled to put an end to their excitation and because putting an end to their excitation could only be achieved by attacking Jews.
-Like Mitscherlich, Jahoda, and Ackerman, furthermore, critical theorists denied that antisemitism arose from frustrations regularly experienced by all people – it ran much deeper than that.
+Antisemites were antisemites, Adorno and Horkheimer believed, because they were impelled to put an end to their excitation and because putting an end to their excitation could only be achieved by attacking and ultimately annihilating Jews.
+Like Mitscherlich, Jahoda, and Ackerman, furthermore, critical theorists denied that antisemitism arose from simple everyday frustrations regularly experienced by all people – it ran much deeper than that.
 Their characterology stipulated that the “crippled” human beings with antisemitic personalities bespoke a profoundly flawed socialization that could not be rectified overnight.

 The relationship between Critical Theory’s social theory and characterology is tenuous at best.
 While socialist readings of antisemitism never disappeared completely, they were gradually substituted by commentaries that owed more to Freud than to Marx.
 Eventually, most of these commentaries described Jew-hatred as the mental inability to cope with modernity’s impositions.
 As much as social theory remained part of many studies indebted to the “Frankfurt School,” the personality psychology that stood at the center of Freudian understandings of character development has attracted far greater attention than the sociology that was supposed to throw light upon the ontogenesis to begin with.
 Recurring references to displacement, projection, and ego weakness in recent work confirms the enduring legacy of Freud even as the other half of the equation (the critiques of capitalist modernity and instrumental rationality) has fallen somewhat into oblivion.